nfo/gmail_xoauth/README.markdown

 ## Copyright

-Copyright (c) 2010 Nicolas Fouché - Silentale.
+Copyright (c) 2010 Silentale SAS.
 See LICENSE for details.